 Our factory in Leeuwarden was founded in 1912, under the name Lijempf (Leeuwarder IJs and Melkproducten Fabriek).
-Our factory in Leeuwarden is at that time the headquarters of the Lijempf group, a company that in its heyday consisted of about 19 affiliated dairy factories.
+At that time, our factory in Leeuwarden is the headquarters of the Lijempf group, a company that in its heyday consisted of about 19 affiliated dairy factories.
 In 1943 also Van Heel in Kampen became part of the Lijempf group.

 Lijempf is acquired by Royal Wessanen

 In 1973, Lijempf was taken over by Royal Wessanen, and from that point on concentrated more and more on the export of infant formula under a.o. the Bebelac brand name.
 As the number of international contacts increased, the factory name was changed to Lyempf.